JustinGOSSES/wellio.js/README.md

 If you want to test the 'load local file' feature and don't have any local LAS files, you can quickly get one by going to <a href="https://raw.githubusercontent.com/JustinGOSSES/wellio.js/master/assets/00-01-01-073-05W5-0.LAS">this</a> link and saving the results to a ".las" file using your browser.
 That is a raw las file for well UWI 00-01-01-073-05W5-0.

 ### Try it live
 ObservableHQ is new way to explore and play with JavaScript code.
 Think Jupyter notebook but in a more reactive and interactive form.
-It runs JavaScript code instead of Python/Julia/R. I've created a notebook on there with the same functionality as the demo but with visualizations using Vega instead of g3.js & d3.js.
+It runs JavaScript code instead of Python/Julia/R. I've created a <a href="https://beta.observablehq.com/@justingosses/upload-well-logs-convert-las-to-json-with-wellio-then-visual">notebook</a> on there with the same functionality as the demo but with visualizations using Vega instead of g3.js & d3.js.

 ## Code Organization Summary
 This repo contains code for the demo page</a>, which leverages the wellio.js JavaScript file in the js folder.